SDU-eScience/UCloud/infrastructure/wiki/README.md

 ### Code Review (sect.
 12.1.2)

 The code is reviewed by the Project Leader before being merged into the `master` branch.

-When a team member has made a commit within the source code, tests and documentation are maintained and reviewed.
+When code is pushed to the `master` branch tests are automatically run.

 When the commit is accepted it will merged into the `master` branch.
 Code on the `master` branch eventually reaches the production system after a test